learn-co-students/box-style-codealong-cb-gh-000/README.md

 In this code along exercise we will apply some CSS box styles such as background images, gradients, drop shadows, and  borders.

-## Steps
+## Tasks for LearnIDE Environment Users

+1. Click the "OPEN IDE" button

+## Tasks for Local Environment Users

 1. Fork this repository.
-2. Clone your fork.
+2. Clone your fork locally.
-3. cd into the folder for this lab.
+3. `cd` into the local repo you just cloned.

+## Process
-4. Code along with the included video below.
+1. Code along with the included video below.

 The gradient code that is copied and pasted in the exercise is located at the bottom of this lesson.